 Really clear communication, updating their customers on the situation.

 Whilst they’re no longer continuing production of their own lines, they’re keeping their customers in the loop and explaining why that’s not the case, and what they’re doing to help.
+Clear communication will certainly help improve retention and (emotional) loyalty.

 All companies can help during this crisis in their own way, whether that is to show empathy in their communication, manufacturing products our NHS needs, or keeping their customers entertained and occupied at home!